saaaji/WebGL-2-Path-Tracer/README.md

 5. [Resources](#resources)
 6. [Gallery](#gallery)
 ## Overview
-A pathtracer generates photorealistic images given a scene description (i.e. a 3D model) as input; it simulates the propagation of light and its interactions with different surfaces, creating realistic results.
+A path tracer generates photorealistic images given a scene description (i.e. a 3D model) as input; it simulates the propagation of light and its interactions with different surfaces, creating realistic results.
 I began working on this renderer during my sophomore year of high school, and expanded on it over time in painfully small increments; I originally envisioned it as a proof-of-concept implementation of *Ray Tracing in One Weekend* in JavaScript and WebGL, though it really became an outlet for me to implement different techniques as I learned more about the field of computer graphics.
 The end result may not necessarily be impressive or particularly performant, but it was and continues to be a very valuable "educational experiment" of sorts.
 ## Features
 - [x] Progressive, tiled renderer
 - [x] Basic `glTF`/`GLB` Support